shsagir/play-area-sync/docs/tls.md

 ### Piggyback TLS

-You can already access your [App URL](app#toc-app-url) using HTTPS which is provided by us like so.
+You can already access your [App URL](app#toc-app-url) using HTTPS which is provided by us for free.
 For example: `https://{{app-name}}.frb.io`.
 Use this URL for testing or if a custom domain is not important to you.

 ### Professional App